secureCodeBox/documentation/docs/contributing/test-concept.md

 ## Introduction
 In this section we will go over how the different modules (scanner/hook/operator) of secureCodeBox are tested.
-We will present how each modules implements unit and integration tests,
+We will present how each modules implements unit and integration tests.

 ## Operator

 ### How to create a test
-The operator i.e the Kubernetes custom operator that we use for handling the SCB Custom ressource definitions (CRDs) uses Ginkgo, a BDD-style Go testing framework. (http://onsi.github.io/ginkgo/ to learn more about Ginkgo.)
+The operator i.e the Kubernetes custom operator that we use for handling the SCB Custom ressource definitions (CRDs) uses Ginkgo, a BDD-style Go testing framework (http://onsi.github.io/ginkgo/ to learn more about Ginkgo.).

 To test the functionalities of the operator, we create scenarios where the CRDs are in certain states and see how the operator reacts.
 Take the following example.
 Here we try to test whether the operator would retrigger a [ScheduledScan](docs/api/crds/scheduled-scan) if the corresponding [ScanType](/docs/api/crds/scan-type) is updated.